tangentsoft/pidp8i/doc/os8-combined-kit.md

 `BLOAD 35.51.1 M`  Needed but same as `BLOAD-31.10.1 M` for Baseline.

 Review and consider applying the available `MACREL v2` patches.
 10 items

+### Missing / Updated Patches:

+`BASIC.UF-31.5.1 M`, a mandatory patch, was expected to have been integrated into the source.
+The sources that "built binaries that matched the Combined Kit Binary Floppies did not contain it. `BASIC.UF` can't work without this patch because page zero literals in `BRTS` are adjusted to match.
+This patch has been incorporated into the `UF.PA` source.

+The source of `CREF` was labeled version `5B` but contained no changes other than the version string when compared against the OS/8 V3D source.
+The original `CREF 21.15.1 M` patch would not apply because the version number, 0302, did not match what it was expecting.
+To for the Combined Kit, the patch is modified to not care what version number is set.

+### TODO:

+Fix 3 patches:

+Applying patch CREF-21.15.1M-v5B.patch8...
+Old value: 0302 does not match 0301.
+Aborting patch.

+Confirm application and correct operation.

 ### Patch research details: